What 5-MeO-DMT Is

 How 5-MeO-DMT Works

 5-MeO-DMT is a potent agonist at multiple serotonin receptor subtypes, with particularly high affinity at 5-HT1A and 5-HT2A receptors.
-Its action at 5-HT1A — an autoreceptor that can inhibit serotonin release — is thought to contribute to the qualitative difference from N,N-DMT: where N,N-DMT's primary action at 5-HT2A produces rich excitatory phenomenology, 5-MeO-DMT's combined 5-HT1A/5-HT2A profile may produce the distinctive blanking-out of content into undifferentiated awareness.
+Its action at 5-HT1A, which functions as both an autoreceptor (inhibiting serotonin release) and a postsynaptic receptor in cortical and limbic regions, is thought to contribute to the qualitative difference from N,N-DMT: where N,N-DMT's primary action at 5-HT2A produces rich excitatory phenomenology, 5-MeO-DMT's combined 5-HT1A/5-HT2A profile may produce the distinctive blanking-out of content into undifferentiated awareness.
 Sigma-1 receptor interactions and MAOA substrate activity also contribute to its complex pharmacological profile.

 Effects